zehguilherme/ecommerce-crud/README-en.md

 ## 💬 Description

-This is an application that manages a list of products from a fictitious e-commerce aimed at learning/training the main operations carried out on data in a web application.
+This is an application that manages a list of products from a fictitious e-commerce aimed at training the main operations carried out on data in a web application.
 These operations are: creating, reading, updating and deleting information.

 ## 🚀 Technologies